captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Yes.
 ---
 ## SHARON:
-But now it's clear.
+But now it’s clear.
 ---
 Thank you.
 ---
 ## ROBYN:
-You're welcome.
+You’re welcome.
 ---
 We should turn some music on.
 ---